luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-server-agent-extension.md

     $sqlext.AutoBackupSettings

 ## <a name="removal"></a>Remoção
 No Portal do Azure, pode desinstalar a extensão ao clicar no botão de reticências no **extensões** janela de propriedades da máquina virtual.
-Em seguida, clique em **eliminar**.
+Em seguida, clique em **Eliminar**.

 ![Desinstalar a extensão de agente do IaaS do servidor do SQL Server no portal do Azure](./media/virtual-machines-windows-sql-server-agent-extension/azure-rm-sql-server-iaas-agent-uninstall.png)